TCJester10/Group-8-final-project/Deliverable-2/README.md

   - For a specific break down of the tables please see the ERD or drought_final_DB.sql file.
 - The DB is connected with the machine learning model by hosting it in the cloud through AWS/RDS.
 - In order to streamline and reduce the data, I dropped all the county and state information from each individual table and only left the county fips code as a unique identifier.
 This information can be joined back together using a simple SQL join statement.
 See *drought_join.sql* for a specific example.
+- The data is being consolidated down to Texas and California for initial analysis.
+After cleaning the data and reducing it down to CA and TX FIPs codes, the data is being imported into the DB using SQL Alchemy (see drought_etl_final.ipynb).

 # Visualization begninings.